4. The Solution to the Dinosaur Paradox

 Ground Rules for Finding Scientific Solutions

-The solution to the paradoxes of the large dinosaurs and the large flying pterosaurs must not be an obvious solution otherwise someone would have figured this out a long time ago.
-Therefore we should keep our mind open to all remotely reasonable hypotheses rather than make the mistake of excluding the correct answer without giving it a serious review.
-But while being open-minded in considering all possibilities, once a hypothesis looks promising it must then meet some extremely steep requirements before it can be accepted as the winning solution.
+The solution to the paradoxes of large dinosaurs and large flying pterosaurs must not be an obvious one; otherwise, someone would have figured it out long ago.
+Therefore, we should keep an open mind to all remotely reasonable hypotheses rather than risk excluding the correct answer without giving it serious consideration.
+However, while we should be open-minded in exploring all possibilities, any promising hypothesis must meet extremely stringent requirements before it can be accepted as the correct solution.

-The correct solution to any scientific problem should fulfill the following general guidelines:
+The correct solution to any scientific problem should adhere to the following general guidelines:

-2. Preferably it should not require the discovery or invention of a new fundamental relationship of science.
-While occasionally it does happen that the solution is the discovery of the new relationship of science such as the E = m c2 just listed, this option is usually only available to the fundamental sciences and it should only be considered as a last resort.
-Furthermore, any hypothesis claiming a new law or property of science requires substantial additional evidence for its justification.
-A more common problem in science is that researchers in one science discipline will sometimes suggest hypotheses that violate known science properties or evidence of another science discipline.
-More needs to be done to improve cooperation between different science disciplines while working on these interdisciplinary problems.
+2. Preferably, it should not require the discovery or invention of a new fundamental scientific principle.
+While groundbreaking discoveries like E = m c2 do occasionally emerge, they are typically confined to fundamental sciences and should be considered a last resort.
+Furthermore, any hypothesis claiming a new law or property of science requires substantial additional evidence to justify its validity.
+A more common issue in science is that researchers in one discipline sometimes propose hypotheses that contradict well-established principles or evidence from another field.
+Greater interdisciplinary collaboration is needed to ensure that proposed solutions are consistent across scientific domains.

-Before beginning our search for the solution, we must resolve our minds to the fact that the only way for the Mesozoic species to be substantially larger than the present species is for there to have been a global change in their physical environment.
-While it is true that many earlier investigators have failed in discovering the solution to this paradox, our belief that we live in a rational reality must not waver.
-With confidence in science, we will proceed through a step-by-step process, investigating all reasonable hypotheses until the solution is found.
+Before beginning our search for a solution, we must accept the fact that the only way Mesozoic species could have been substantially larger than present-day species is if there was a global change in their physical environment.
+While it is true that many previous investigators have failed to resolve this paradox, our belief in a rational reality must not waver.
+With confidence in science, we will proceed through a step-by-step process, systematically investigating all reasonable hypotheses until the solution is found.

 Scaling Factor

-In seeking a simple solution, there should be just one phenomenon that affected all of the species on a global scale that would account for the larger size of Mesozoic animals.
-Furthermore, it is necessary to do more than just acknowledge that the Mesozoic animals were larger.
-In order to judge the value of different hypotheses, we need a number, in this case a scaling factor expressing the magnitude of the size of previous species compared to the present.
+In seeking a simple solution, there should be a single phenomenon that accounts for the larger size of terrestrial Mesozoic animals.
+Furthermore, it is not enough to merely acknowledge that terrestrial Mesozoic animals were larger; to evaluate different hypotheses, we need a quantifiable measure — a scaling factor that expresses the magnitude of size differences between past and present species.

-The role of mathematics in science is not always clearly understood so let us take a moment to clarify the necessity of numbers, or data, in helping us apply our reasoning skills to scientific questions.
-The primary reason why scientists collect data and work with numbers is for the purpose of making logical comparisons.
+The role of mathematics in science is not always clearly understood, so let us take a moment to clarify the necessity of numbers, or data, in applying reasoning to scientific questions.
+One of the primary reasons scientists collect data and work with numbers is to make logical comparisons.

-However the significance of using numerical values to process logic is often lost in science education classes.
-Usually a scientific problem involving calculations will end with a numerical answer.
-Many science educators will stop at this point based on the assumption that the students, the future scientists and engineers, understand the significance of the numerical answers; which is not often true.
-So to check understanding, science educators need to finish these investigations by asking “Comparing this numerical result to another known numerical value, what does it mean?”
+However, the importance of using numerical values to process logic is often overlooked in science education.
+Typically, when a scientific problem involves calculations, it concludes with a numerical answer.
+Many science educators stop at this point, assuming that students — future scientists and engineers — understand the significance of these numerical results.
+Unfortunately, this is often not the case.
+To ensure comprehension, educators should conclude investigations by asking, “Comparing this numerical result to another known value, what does it mean?”

-To show how numerical data facilitates making good decisions, let us take the example of determining if classes should be canceled because of winter weather conditions.
-Since snowfall may easily range between about a half a centimeter to a half a meter or more, being told that snow is forecast without numerical information is not enough information to make a wise decision.
-The projected amount of snowfall, a number with units, is needed so that it can be compared to a cutoff value established by officials as to what is reasonable for students to still be able to attend class.
-Throughout science it is often absolutely necessary to place information into numerical form so that these types of comparisons can be made to facilitate drawing the correct conclusions.
+To demonstrate how numerical data facilitates good decision-making, consider the example of determining whether classes should be canceled due to winter weather conditions.
+Since snowfall can range from as little as half a centimeter to more than half a meter, simply being told that snow is forecasted provides insufficient information for making an informed decision.
+A numerical value—the projected amount of snowfall, expressed with units — is necessary so that it can be compared to a predetermined threshold established by officials to determine whether conditions are safe for students to attend class.
+Throughout science, it is often essential to express information numerically so that meaningful comparisons can be made, leading to well-founded conclusions.

-In trying to solve the paradox of how the dinosaurs grew so large, we need a scaling factor indicating how much larger the dinosaurs were than the present terrestrial animals.
-Otherwise we have no way of knowing if a given proposed hypothesis could be adequate for producing the required change in size.
-So our first task is to determine this scaling factor.
+When addressing the paradox of how dinosaurs grew so large, we need a scaling factor to quantify how much larger they were compared to present-day terrestrial animals.
+Without this numerical reference, we cannot assess whether a proposed hypothesis adequately accounts for the required change in size.
+Thus, our first task is to determine this scaling factor.

 Graph Showing Scaling Factor